Candy is a simple pleasure that all of us indulge in.

 Let’s remember: just because something is vegan doesn’t mean it’s necessarily healthy.
 And while some things are definitely OK to indulge in once in a while, it best to know exactly what types of things you’re putting into your body.

-You can read more about the Great Vegan Sugar Debate in my vegan ketchup article to get some more info.
-If you consider white sugar a non-vegan product, then steer clear of Twizzlers that all have sugar listed as one of the main ingredients.
+You can read more about the Great Vegan Sugar Debate in our posts Is Sugar Vegan? and Is Ketchup Vegan? to get some more info.
+If you consider white sugar a non-vegan product, then steer clear of Twizzlers, as all have sugar listed as one of the main ingredients.

 Palm oil is another product that is technically vegan if the definition ends at being made from a plant.
 Palm oil comes from, as you could’ve guess, palm plants.

 However, the environmental impact of manufacturing palm oil is devastating and widespread.
 Palm oil production has been linked to rainforest deforestation, the decline of rainforest animal populations, and even the displacement of native populations of people.
 (4)